Eiheiji, Fukui

 Eiheiji (永平寺町, Eiheiji-chō) is a town located in Yoshida District, Fukui Prefecture, Japan.
-As of 1 March 2018, the town had an estimated population of 18,746 in 6,262 households and the population density of 200 persons per km^{2}.
-The total area of the town was 94.,43 sqkm.
+As of 1 November 2025, the town had an estimated population of 17,504 in 6,695 households and the population density of 185 persons per km^{2}.
+The total area of the town was 94.43 sqkm.
 The town is named for the famous temple of Eihei-ji.

 Geography

-Eiheiji is located in Yoshida District in northern Fukui Prefecture, in the river valley of the Kuzuryū River.
+Eiheiji is located in Yoshida District in northern Fukui Prefecture, in the river valley of the Kuzuryū River, which flows from east to west.
+From the upstream side of the Kuzuryū River, the town consists of the Kamishihi district (formerly Kamishihi village) and Eiheiji district, and downstream is the Matsuoka district (formerly Matsuoka town).